tkchafin/resistnet/README.md

 julia> exit()
 ```

-If your Python is statically linked (see above ldd command), you will also need to create a custom Julia system image that you will pass to RiverscapeGA:
+If your Python is statically linked (see above ldd command), you will also need to create a custom Julia system image that you will pass to ResistNet:

 ```
 python3 -m julia.sysimage sys.so